Medicaid → Medicaid Coverage → Attaining Coverage Through a Section 1115 Demonstration Waiver

 To mitigate this issue, one option states may want to consider is seeking an 1115 waiver that would allow for 12-month continuous eligibility for its adult Medicaid population.
 While the Affordable Care Act (ACA) restricts states from requiring Medicaid beneficiaries to renew coverage more than once every 12 months, beneficiaries are still required to report changes in income that may cause them to lose coverage.
 States with approved 12-month continuous eligibility waivers are able to provide a full year of coverage regardless of changes in income or household size.

-As of January 2019, a Kaiser Family Foundation report on Medicaid and CHIP shows New York and Montana provide 12-month continuous eligibility to parents and other adults under section 1115 waiver authority.
+As of February 2024, KFF reports that through Medicaid and CHIP New Jersey and New York provide 12-month continuous eligibility to parents and other adults under section 1115 waiver authority.
 Utah’s 1115 waiver also provides 12-month continuous eligibility for adults age 19-24 without dependent children, with effective incomes of up to 5% of the federal poverty level, and who meet specified criteria in one of three subgroups: (1)individuals experiencing chronic homelessness, (2) individuals involved in the justice system and needing substance use or mental health treatment, or (3)individuals needing substance abuse or mental health treatment.

 Budget Neutrality